Company Page

 Amazon’s public incident record includes:

-• Workplace injury and labor condition controversies
+• Workplace injury and labor-condition controversies

 • Data handling, privacy, and surveillance concerns